 This discount can be offered to anyone from 40 and up, but it varies between insurers and is usually between a 5 and 20 percent discount.
 Your insurer will require the dates of birth for those that are on the.

-Interesting Fact: Did you know that this discount used to be called “old person’s discount” before it was changed to “mature owner’s discount”?
+Interesting Fact: Did you know that this discount used to be called an “old person’s discount” before it was changed to a “mature owner’s discount”?

 Inquire with your fire hall and if they have passed the tests required for this certification, you may qualify for a better insurance premium.
 Check with your agent/broker for what is required to prove your fire hall qualifies for special certification.